Blair's Strategic Vision

 Margaret Cuninggim Women's Center

-For more than 40 years, the Margaret Cuninggim Women’s Center has been an affirming space for all members of the Vanderbilt community that acknowledges and actively resists sexism, racism, homophobia, and all forms of oppression while advocating for positive social change.
+For over forty years, the Margaret Cuninggim Women's Center has been an affirming space for all members of the Vanderbilt community that acknowledges and actively resists sexism, racism, homophobia, and all forms of oppression while advocating for positive social change.

 - We believe that progress toward gender equality calls all of us to be champions for change.